Australia Process Service

 Victoria:

 If the requesting authority has stipulated they require voluntary service to be affected, the process is carried out in the same manner as above.
-However, the addressee may refuse to accept the documents when served by a Sheriff's Officer under this method.
+However, the addressee may refuse to accept the documents when served by a Sheriff's Officer using this method.
 This is reflected in the affidavit, which was returned to the Court and deemed unsuccessful.
 Documents are then returned to the Applicant.

 Queensland:

-If the request complies with the Convention, service is effected by either a court bailiff or an enforcement officer.
+If the request complies with the Convention, service is effected by a court bailiff or an enforcement officer.

 Personal service on an individual is affected by locating the person to be served and identifying them, generally by asking about their identity and then giving them the documents to be served.